 Linda Blair, Director of Education for the Dupont location, has been in healthcare education for 50 years.
 She graduated from Spalding University with a Bachelor’s Degree in Nursing, followed by a Master's Degree in Education.
 She first came to what is now known as the College of Allied Health at Sullivan University in 1998, working for a short period as the director of Career Services before being appointed Dean.
 She has authored one book, co-authored two, and was honored to be the commissioner in a national accrediting agency.
 She is very active in community organizations that promote healthcare as a career, such as the Health Careers Collaborative of Greater Louisville, where Blair sits on the board of directors.

 Our fast quarters combined with a stair-step curricular progression of certificates, diplomas and associate of science degrees can help you stay on course and move quickly into a position in the field you choose.

 Why the College of Allied Health Is a Good Choice

 Our career-first curriculum focuses on the specific knowledge and skills you will need to succeed in your chosen field.

 We Get Involved

-We Get You Ready
+We Prepare You

 At the College of Allied Health, we give you a combination of classroom instruction and hands-on, on-the-job training where you can put that knowledge into action.
-Our faculty includes instructors who have worked in real-world positions in the fields they teach and who can share a realistic view of the challenges and opportunities you'll face.
+Our faculty includes instructors who have worked in real-world positions in the fields they teach and who can share a realistic view of the challenges and opportunities you will face.

 We Get to Know You